Taxes applied to OnZoom in the United States

 Attendee’s location is based on the "Sold To" address location they provide during the checkout process.
 Indirect tax rules vary depending on where the Attendee is located; as such, it is important that the information provided to Zoom regarding the Attendee’s location is correct.

 Does Zoom collect state & local taxes in the United States?

 Zoom is required by law to collect and remit taxes and/or fees on tickets sold to Attendees located in certain jurisdictions.
 The ticket purchaser will see estimated taxes and fees in addition to the listed ticket price based on the tax rate of the purchaser’s state, county, and locality of residence.
 Zoom will remit all taxes and/or fees collected from the Attendee to the appropriate taxing jurisdiction.

 What if I am exempt from sales tax?

 Rules on tax exemptions for admissions to a ticketed event may vary from tax exemptions on the purchases of tangible personal property.
-If you’re a U.S. Attendee that would like to claim a tax exemption on your event ticket purchase, please submit your request through Zoom’s Billing Support portal.
+If you’re a U.S. Attendee that would like to claim a tax exemption on your event ticket purchase, submit a request to Zoom Support.